ttkorhonen/e3pages/docs/kb/guide/articles/6_configure_wrapper.md

 If you have two files in separate directories but with the same name, then you cannot install them this way.

-From *require* 3.3.0 onwards, you can define the `KEEP_HEADER_SUBDIRS` variable in the module Makefile; `KEEP_HEADER_SUBDIRS` should contain the list of top-level header directories where you want to train the directory structure in the installation process. <!-- TODO: find link and fixme -->
+From *require* 3.3.0 onwards, you can define the `KEEP_HEADER_SUBDIRS` variable in the module Makefile; `KEEP_HEADER_SUBDIRS` should contain the list of top-level header directories where you want to train the directory structure in the installation process.

 ```makefile
 KEEP_HEADER_SUBDIRS += $(GMTOP)